-Our monthly average cash burn rate for the first quarter of 2021 was \$500 million, which was better than expected primarily due to the timing of capital expenditures.
-We expect our monthly average cash burn rate for the first half of 2021 to be approximately \$550 million, which is better than previously expected.
-This is a result of our efforts to optimize our monthly spend despite higher restart related spend.
-This monthly average cash burn rate includes ongoing ship operating and administrative expenses, estimated restart spend, working capital changes (excluding changes in customer deposits), interest expense and capital expenditures (net of export credit facilities), and excludes scheduled debt maturities as well as other cash collateral to be provided (which may increase in the future).
-As we continue to resume guest cruise operations, we expect to incur incremental spend relating to bringing our ships out of pause status, returning crew members to our ships and implementing the enhanced health and safety protocols.
-We have identified and implemented actions to optimize our monthly cash burn rate and we will continue to do so.
+Our monthly average cash burn rate for the first half of 2021 was \$500 million, which was better than forecasted primarily due to the timing of proceeds from ship sales and working capital changes.
+This monthly average cash burn rate includes revenues earned on voyages, ongoing ship operating and administrative expenses, restart spend, working capital changes (excluding changes in customer deposits), interest expense and capital expenditures (net of export credit facilities), and excludes scheduled debt maturities as well as other cash collateral to be provided (which may increase in the future).
+As we continue to resume guest cruise operations, we expect to incur incremental spend relating to bringing our ships out of pause status, returning crew members to our ships and implementing enhanced health and safety protocols.
+We have identified and implemented actions to optimize our ongoing monthly cash burn rate and we will continue to do so.

-We had working capital of \$3.8 billion as of February 28, 2021 compared to working capital of \$1.9 billion as of November 30, 2020.
-The increase in working capital was caused by an increase in cash and short-term investments.
+We had working capital of \$1.4 billion as of May 31, 2021 compared to working capital of \$1.9 billion as of November 30, 2020.
+The decrease in working capital was driven by a decrease in cash and short-term investments.
 Historically, during our normal operations, we operate with a substantial working capital deficit.
 This deficit is mainly attributable to the fact that, under our business model, substantially all of our passenger ticket receipts are collected in advance of the applicable sailing date.
 These advance passenger receipts generally remain a current liability until the sailing date.
 The cash generated from these advance receipts is used interchangeably with cash on hand from other sources, such as our borrowings and other cash from operations.
 The cash received as advanced receipts can be used to fund operating expenses, pay down our debt, make long-term investments or any other use of cash.
-Included within our working capital are \$1.8 billion and \$1.9 billion of customer deposits as of February 28, 2021 and November 30, 2020, respectively.
+Included within our working capital are \$2.0 billion and \$1.9 billion of customer deposits as of May 31, 2021 and November 30, 2020, respectively.
 We have paid and expect to continue to pay cash refunds of customer deposits with respect to a portion of cancelled cruises.
 The amount of cash refunds to be paid may depend on the level of guest acceptance of FCCs and future cruise cancellations.
 We record a liability for FCCs only to the extent we have received cash from guests with bookings on cancelled sailings.
 In addition, we have a relatively low-level of accounts receivable and limited investment in inventories.
 We expect that we will have working capital deficits in the future once we return to normal guest cruise operations.